Yzhoujing/RetroGame/README.md

 ![score-board](https://gitlab.cecs.anu.edu.au/u6490332/RetroGame2018s2/uploads/ee5f290e3a038a8aa4f83e36bfb4e1d9/Screen_Shot_2018-10-19_at_12.05.11.png)

-## Statement of Originality

-I, Zhenyu Ni, declare that everything I have submitted in this assignment is entirely my own work, with exceptions given below.

-I, Zhoujing Yang, declare that everything I have submitted in this assignment is entirely my own work, with exceptions given below.

-I, Weidi Wang, declare that everything I have submitted in this assignment is entirely my own work, with exceptions given below.

 ### Inspiration

 Because we both love Mario and flappy bird.
 And we want to combine these two classic game into one to arouse people's memories and bring them happiness.